 Topic Current Regulations Proposed Change Discussion Auto Sales (Temporary Sale Events) 106.42.250.C.1 New regulation Over time staff has received phone calls from various auto dealers interested in hosting short-term auto sales events within the City's commercial shopping centers.
 Currently, the regulations prohibit this type of temporary use.
 The proposed update would allow auto sales (including RV's, trailers, and other similar vehicles) within certain commercial zones (GC and SC) for a period of up to three consecutive days every three months not to exceed 12 days per calendar year.
 The intent is that auto sales events could generate customer traffic without diminishing sales from competing businesses since the City has limited locations where autos are currently sold.
-Construction Staging Areas - Off-Site 106.42.250.C.2 New regulation Off-site construction staging areas are temporary yards used by contractors for the storage of goods and equipment for construction projects that are occurring at location other than where the yard is located.
-The use of a storage area allows the contractor to store the goods is close proximity to the job site, preventing excessive trips to far away locations.
-This practice is most commonly used for utility work (water, sewer, etc.) and road work.
-The Zoning Code currently has provisions for storage areas "on-site" but silent in the regulation for "off-site" yards therefore the project includes the addition of regulations for this use to the Temporary Uses section of the code.
-The regulations will require contractors proposing to use off-site properties for the storage of goods and equipme to obtain a Temporary Use Permit.
-The issuance of the permit will provide staff the opportunity to review the proposed location to ensure the activities at the site are compatible with the surroundings including operating hours, dust control, and noise.
-Additionally, the contractor will be required to notify surrounding properties within 500 feet of the site of the intended use.
-All contractors/agencies would be subject to obtaining the Temporary Use Permit (City, County, SMUD, PGE, Sewer, etc.).
-Reoccurring Community Events 106.42.250.C.9 New regulation This new category would include events such as a farmer's market (currently one at Sunrise Mall), and possible future events such as a food truck round-up (multiple food trucks in one location).
-These events are typically held on a regular basis and generally include multiple vendors operating/functioning as one event.
-In the case of these types of events, only the "event" wou require the permit, not each individual vendor.
-Attachment 2 provides information on a recent proposator a type of reoccurring community event.
+Construction Staging Areas - Off-Site 106.42.250.C.2 New regulation used by contractors for equipment for construit location other than what a storage area allows close proximity to the to far away locations.
+Used for utility work (where the Toning Code currareas "on-site" but sile yards therefore the properties for the code.
+The regulations will result of the site proposed location to ecompatible with the substant of the site proposed location to ecompatible with the su taging areas are temporary yards or the storage of goods and ction projects that are occurring at a aree the yard is located.
+The use of the contractor to store the goods in job site, preventing excessive trips.
+This practice is most commonly vater, sewer, etc) and road work.
+The ently has provisions for storage ent in the regulation for "off-site" oject includes the addition of et to the Temporary Uses section of the storage of goods and equipment of Use Permit.
+The issuance of the ensure the activities at the site are arroundings including operating and noise.
+Additionally, the site of the intended use.
+All would be subject to obtaining the it (City, County, SMUD, PGE, Reoccurring Community Events 106.42.250.C.9 New regulation farmer's market (curre possible future events (multiple food trucks in typically held on a reg multiple vendors opera the case of these type require the permit, not uld include events such as a ently one at Sunrise Mall), and such as a food truck round-up on one location).
+These events are ular basis and generally include ating/functioning as one event.
+In es of events, only the "event" would a each individual vendor.
+In the information on a recent proposal ong community event.